Plant

 Chemical Control

-There is no satisfactory chemical control.
-It is important to take preventive measures.
+There is no satisfactory chemical control and prevention is imperative.

 Note